reduzent/netpd/README.md

 Before runnning netpd you need to install [Pure Data](https://puredata.info) (Pd) (>= 0.51.0) from [here](http://msp.ucsd.edu/software.html).
 You also need to install a few additional libraries.
 They can be installed from Pd through the menu *Help* -> *Find externals*.
-Search for their names and click on the appropriate choice.
-Be careful to pick the one with the right name, if several similarly named choices are presented:
+The following libraries need to be searched and installed:

   * binfile
   * else